GunnerLab/mcce4_tutorial/docs/guide/mfe_tutorial.md

 ## Interpratation of the Data

-Whats the difference bewteen the Residue HIS+A0015_ pKa/Em=6.178 and the pka in the table?

 The purpose of the MFE calculation is to determine whether the ionized or neutral state of a residue is energetically favored at a given pH.
 Positive MFE values indicate that the neutral form is favored relative to the ionized form, whereas negative values indicate the opposite.
 In the results above, the van der Waals contribution slightly favors the ionized state of AspA170 in PSII.
 Moreover, the total pairwise interaction strongly favors the ionized form of AspA170.
 This behavior is chemically reasonable, as the residue must remain negatively charged to coordinate the positively charged ions of the oxygen-evolving complex (OEC).
 The bottom of the table lists the pairwise interactions between the selected residue and neighboring residues; a similar analysis can be performed for each interaction.